samuel-adekunle/samuel-adekunle.software/content/posts/initial.md

 2. It should be easy to add, remove and alter blog posts
 3. It should be quick to set up and require minimal maintenance

 It became glaring after some research that what I needed was a static site generator.
-While searching through [StaticGen](https://www.staticgen.com/) for a static site generator to use, I stumbled upon [Hugo]().
-What instantly stuck out was that Hugo is implemented in Go (which is a language I personally love :heart:) claimed to be much faster than the more mainstream alternatives.
+While searching through [StaticGen](https://www.staticgen.com/) for a static site generator to use, I stumbled upon [Hugo](https://gohugo.io/).
+What instantly stuck out was that Hugo is implemented in Go (which is a language I personally love :heart:) and claimed to be much faster than the more mainstream alternatives.

 {{< figure src="https://forestry.io/uploads/2018/01/hugo-vs-jekyll-totals.jpg" alt="hugo-vs-jekyll" caption="Hugo vs Jekyll by [Forestry](https://forestry.io/blog/hugo-vs-jekyll-benchmark/#a-clear-winner)">}}

 # Final Thoughts

 Hugo has excellent documentation and [this]() guide will get you set up in under five minutes.
 Also adding new pages is as simple as creating new markdown files in the `/content` directory, which was easy, convenient and exactly what I was looking for.
-Finally, deployed the site on Netlify which automatically rebuilds and publishes the site on every push to the main branch.
+Finally, deployed the site on Netlify which automatically rebuilds and publishes the website on every push to the main branch.

-Overall I am very pleased with the setup and look forward to writing more blog posts soon!
+Overall I am happy with the setup and look forward to writing more blog posts soon!